ethancyyiu/Factor-Model-Engine/README.md

 # Factor Model Engine — Built From Scratch (by a First‑Year Student)

 Hi!
-I’m Ethan — I’m a first‑year student who got obsessed with quant finance and decided to build a full factor‑model engine completely from scratch.
+I’m Ethan.
+I’m a first‑year student who got obsessed with quant finance and decided to build a full factor‑model engine completely from scratch.
 From raw prices → signals → portfolios → performance → regressions.

 This project started as “I wonder how factor investing actually works?” and turned into a full research pipeline that I’m genuinely proud of.